 We partner with local organisations to deliver training, education programs and events to participating athletes and community.
 We also engage local ambassadors and support PNG sporting organisations through strategic partnerships to provide pathways into high performance sport for athletes; developing talent and creating positive role models.

 Grass Skirt Project has identified new opportunities to both refine and expand our programs by focusing on unique concepts that compliment each other and run in tandem.
-In addition to our Hevea Cup Carnival and Wellness Expo, we have launched Timothy Akis & Georgina Beier National Art Prize initiative and will be announcing the winners very soon!
+In addition to our Hevea Cup Wellness Expo, we have launched Timothy Akis & Georgina Beier National Art Prize initiative and will be announcing the winners very soon!